 To start working with a CRM system you need a client database, corporate website and a social media presence.
 It doesn’t matter if you’re an SME or a large company, as CRM is a technological solution that can adapt to any company size.
 It’s entirely flexible, and can develop and improve functionality should your business really take off.

-CRM technology should integrate easily with other business solutions and be scalable, i.e. it can adapt to increased productivity or demand.
+CRM technology should integrate easily with other business solutions and be scalable, i.e. it can adapt to increased sales productivity or demand.
 The system stores huge quantities of data and therefore needs to be user-friendly.

 In developing our solution we’ve taken these requirements into account: ForceManager can easily be integrated with any ERP/CRM system.
-The web-service interface allows for two-way integration, and therefore totally synchronised information.
+The web-service interface allows for two-way integration, and therefore totally synchronized information.
 The data entry interface is based on an exchange of Excel (XSL) or plain text (CSV) files exported regularly from the ERP/CRM.

 2 Opt unanimously for hi-tech